openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-prebid/ios-in-app-bidding-pb-info.md

 #### Step 1: Create Ad View

-In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with correct properties:
+Initialize the Banner Ad View with properties:

 - **frame** - the frame rectangle for the view
 - **configId** - an ID of Stored Impression on the Prebid server